aurghya-0/course-materials/Converted_C_guidelines/37.typ

-Certainly!
-Below is a detailed teaching guideline for the topic
-#strong["Structures and Arrays: Arrays of Structures"] tailored for a
-bootcamp setting.
-The guideline emphasizes clarity, engagement, and reinforcement of concepts.

-= Teaching Guideline: Structures and Arrays --- Arrays of Structures (C Programming)
+= Structures and Arrays --- Arrays of Structures (C Programming)
 <teaching-guideline-structures-and-arrays-arrays-of-structures-c-programming>